wibosco/FetchedResultsController/README.md

 #####Mixing different datasources

-At times you want to mix data from your FRC with data from another source inside the same `UITableView` or `UICollectionView` to support this FetchedResultsController has a `sectionOffset` property that will allow you to insert multiple non-FRC'd section into your view.
+At times you want to mix data from your FRC with data from another source inside the same `UITableView` or `UICollectionView` to support this FetchedResultsController has a `sectionOffset` property that will allow you to insert multiple non-FRC'd sections into your view.
 It's important to note that this only works for sections that come before (lower index) the FRC section.

 ```objc
 _fetchedResultsController.sectionOffset = 2;